XinCai/docker_tips/README.md

 1. Container images including with a setuid binary
 2. Additional capabilities granted to a container running as a non-root user

+## Control Groups

+control groups -- `cgroups`

+使用cgroup 来限制 resources such as memory , CPU, and network input/output.